rhel-labs/learn-katacoda/ansible-idm/step1.md

 A control node is any machine with ansible installed.
 We will be using *host02* to deploy the IdM server, and *host03* to deploy the IdM client.

-> __NOTE__ : In production, IdM replicas are typically deployed for scale and high-availability reasons.
-However, in this lab, we will only be deploying a single instance of the IdM server.

 # Determining connectivity of the hosts

 To determine connectivity across the hosts, use the ansible [ping module](https://docs.ansible.com/ansible/latest/modules/ping_module.html).